iver56/audiomentations/README.md

 * Show a warning if a waveform had to be resampled after loading it.
 This is because resampling is slow.
 Ideally, files on disk should already have the desired sample rate.
-* Correctly find audio files with upper case filename extensions
+* Correctly find audio files with upper case filename extensions.
 * Lay the foundation for spectrogram transforms.
 Implement `SpecChannelShuffle` and `SpecFrequencyMask`.
+* Fix a bug where AddBackgroundNoise crashed when trying to add digital silence to an input.
+Thanks to juheeuu.
+* Configurable LRU cache for transforms that use external sound files.
+Thanks to alumae.

 ## v0.12.1 (2020-09-28)